rogersnick/htmx_openai_assistant_chat/README.md

   }
 }
 ```
+Grug’s secret: this tells assistant, "Hey, go get date and show it in simple format."
+Simple.
+Grug likes it.

-# Want to Help?
+# Want Help?

-I will gladly read any pull request, and in particular these tasks look interesting to me:
+Grug love pull requests.
+Grug read them all.
+Here things Grug want help with:

-- add interface to input custom ASSISTANT_ID and OPENAI_API_KEY (right now you set an env variable)
+- Make easy way to input custom ASSISTANT_ID and OPENAI_API_KEY (no more env variables, Grug lazy).
-- add streaming responses and handle that
-- add media handling (eg - images)
+- Add streaming responses, make it flow smooth.
+- Handle media too—images, Grug like images.

+Send Grug pull request, Grug look at it!